 Week 12: November 30–December 4

 The Center for Human Development offers a curriculum leading to certification in individual psychoanalysis.
-This program meets both ABAP standards for certification and the New York State academic and clinical requirements for licensure in psychoanalysis.
+This program meets the New York State academic and clinical requirements for licensure in psychoanalysis.

 The academic component of CHD’s program comprises seven areas of study: I) Maturation: Developmental Theory; II) History of Psychoanalysis; III) Psychoanalytic Theory; IV) Clinical Studies; V) Practice and Supervision; VI) Research; and VII) Electives.
 Students are required to take 32 courses—in addition to meeting the clinical requirements described in the section entitled “Graduation Requirements for Certification in Psychoanalysis.”
 These requirements meet New York State standards for licensure in psychoanalysis.